ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 profile must specify how to compare the tagged Reference Value against the Accepted Claims Set.

-Note that the verifier may compare Reference Values in any order, so the comparison should not include any state.
+Note that the Verifier may compare Reference Values in any order, so the comparison should not include any state.

 ### Adding CoMID Endorsed Values to the Accepted Claims Set {#sec-add-to-acs}